inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 Processing time is largely affected by the chosen processing mode and the parallelism associated with the specified processing parameters.
 Parallel patch mode is the fastest processing mode, but it requires more memory.
-If you noticed that while running CNMFe you still have a large amount of unused memory, try increasing the number of threads used with parallel patch mode.
+If you notice while running CNMFe that you still have a large amount of unused memory available on your machine, try increasing the number of threads used with parallel patch mode.
 Background estimation is one of the most expensive operations in CNMFe.
-As such, increasing the background downsampling factor can significantly reduce processing time while shifting the background estimate toward a global rather than localized estimate.
+As such, increasing the background downsampling factor can also significantly reduce processing time while shifting the background estimate toward a global rather than a localized estimate.

 ### Limited Computing Resources
-If you are attempting to run CNMFe on a system that has a very small amount of random-access memory, you may not be able to process you movie using either the all-in-memory or parallel patch mode.
+If you are attempting to run CNMFe on a system that has limited random-access memory, you may not be able to process large movies using either the all-in-memory or parallel patch mode.
 However, the sequential patch mode will allow you to process a single patch of data at a time, dramatically reducing memory consumption at the expense of longer processing time.

 If your system runs out of memory during processing, CNMFe will likely shut down.
 Most operating systems offer built-in monitoring tools to keep track of memory consumption.
-To circumvent this issue, try reducing the patch size or number of threads if using parallel patch mode.
+To circumvent a lack of memory, try reducing the patch size or the number of threads if using parallel patch mode.
 If this still consumes too much memory, try using sequential patch mode to minimize memory consumption.

 ## Output Units
 The temporal traces extracted by Inscopix CNMFe can be expressed in terms of different units.
-Inscopix CNMFe offers two options, dF and dF over noise as described in the table below.
+Inscopix CNMFe offers two options: `dF` and `dF over noise`.
-It is common for people to standardize traces by subtracting the mean and dividing by the standard deviation of the traces, effectively converting each value to a Z-score. dF over noise uses a similar formula, with the exception that the traces are divided by the estimated noise level in each trace.
+It is common for people to standardize traces by subtracting the mean and dividing by the standard deviation, effectively converting each value to a Z-score.
+`dF over noise` uses a similar formula, with the exception that the traces are divided by the estimated noise level as opposed to the standard deviation.
-Since noise is estimated by averaging the high-frequency fluctuations along the trace, these output units are more robust to outliers.
+Since noise is estimated by averaging the high-frequency fluctuations along the trace, `dF over noise` is more robust to outliers than standard scores.
-In particular, outliers would inflate the standard deviation measured and thus reduce the scores computed.
+More precisely, outliers would inflate the standard deviation measured and thus reduce the standard scores computed.
 The approach used to measure noise here is less susceptible to the influence of outliers.

 | Output Units  | Description |